HTC One M9: Speakers

 Speakers have been a prominent feature of the HTC One M series since the M7.

 M9's front-facing "BoomSound" stereo speakers use Dolby Audio tuning.

 Video

-The phone can redirect the screen to an screen with HDMI type A connecter by using it micro USB 2.0 (MHL 2 TV-out) to HDMI.
+The phone can redirect the screen to a screen with an HDMI type A connector by using its micro-USB 2.0 (MHL 2 TV-out) to HDMI.

 Miscellaneous

 The built-in infrared (IR) sensor can make the device a remote control for other infrared-enabled gadgets.